HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 The [Do Not Track](https://www.eff.org/issues/do-not-track) (DNT) HTTP header can be used to communicate to websites that a user does not wish to be tracked.
 We can see the number of sites that appear to access the current value for DNT below, based on the presence of the [Navigator.doNotTrack](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/doNotTrack) JavaScript call.

 Around the same percentage of pages on mobile and desktop clients use DNT.
 However, in practice hardly any websites actually respect the DNT opt-outs.
-The Tracking Protection Working Group, which specifies DNT, [closed down](https://www.w3.org/2016/11/tracking-protection-wg.html) in 2018, due to ["lack of support"](https://lists.w3.org/Archives/Public/public-tracking/2018Oct/0000.html)<span style="text-decoration:underline;">. </span>Safari then [stopped supporting DNT](https://developer.apple.com/documentation/safari-release-notes/safari-12_1-release-notes#:~:text=Removed%20support%20for%20the%20expired%20Do%20Not%20Track).
+The Tracking Protection Working Group, which specifies DNT, [closed down](https://www.w3.org/2016/11/tracking-protection-wg.html) in 2018, due to ["lack of support"](https://lists.w3.org/Archives/Public/public-tracking/2018Oct/0000.html).
+Safari then [stopped supporting DNT](https://developer.apple.com/documentation/safari-release-notes/safari-12_1-release-notes#:~:text=Removed%20support%20for%20the%20expired%20Do%20Not%20Track).

 {{ figure_markup(
   image="nb_websites_with_dnt_blink_usage.png",